supaorg/supa/docs/dev/proposals/attach-files.md

 In `packages/core/src/agents/SimpleChatAgent.ts`:
 - Detect `attachments` on user messages
-- Convert image attachments into provider-compatible message content when supported
+- Convert image attachments into provider-compatible message content when supported.
+Always send images as base64 (data URLs), not external URLs.
-  - OpenAI/GPT‑4o style: content array with `{ type: 'text' | 'image_url' }`
-  - Google Gemini style: contents/parts with `inlineData` or image URL
+  - OpenAI-like (GPT‑4o family): use `image_url` with a `data:` URL containing base64
+  - Gemini 1.5 family: use `inlineData` parts with base64 (subject to AIWrapper mapping)
 - Fallback: if provider doesn’t support vision, prepend a system line like: “User attached N image(s): name1, name2.
-Describe what you can infer without seeing images.” and do not send binary data
+Describe what you can infer without seeing images.” and do not include image data

 Provider capability detection:
-- Prefer a capability API if AIWrapper exposes it in future (`Lang.models.capabilities`)
-- Phase 1: simple allowlist by provider id: `openai`, `google`, `anthropic (new)`, `xai`, etc. We can iterate
+- Use AIWrapper model metadata from `Lang.models` to detect vision capability (e.g., capabilities map or input types).
+Where capability metadata is missing, maintain a small allowlist by provider/model id as a fallback.

 Privacy and confirmation:
 - If model is a cloud provider and attachments are present, show a one-time confirmation: “Images will be sent to the provider for processing” with “Don’t ask again”

 ### API mapping (Phase 1)
 We abstract within `SimpleChatAgent` so the rest of the app stays provider-agnostic.
+Images are provided as base64.

 Pseudo-code inside `SimpleChatAgent`:
 ```ts